THERE’S a breeding bonanza under way in the behind-the-scenes seahorse breeding station at Weymouth Sea Life Park.

-Since 22-year-old Emily took up the post just 12 week ago, a litter of baby spiny seahorses, dozens of baby tropical zebra-snouted seahorses and literally hundreds of closely-related pipefish have been born.
+Since 22-year-old Emily took up the post just 12 week ago, a litter of baby spiny seahorses, dozens of baby tropical zebra-snouted seahorses and literally hundreds of closely-related pipefish have

 “We’ve never had so many offspring all at the same time,” said Emily’s colleague, jellyfish breeding expert Ruth Dawson.

 “She’s the marine-life equivalent of the green-fingered gardener.
 She just has the knack.”

 In the wild only one or two babies from every litter would survive the wide range of natural hazards they face, from predation by other fish and pollution to sudden changes in sea temperature.

 Emily, however, has already nurtured her copious baby hedgehog seahorses through the delicate early stages to be well over a month old, and the 34 baby spiny seahorses are six weeks old and

 Emily has been so successful in fact, that she has run out of nursery tanks for them all, and several babies have now been transferred to suitable tanks in the park’s public displays.